Reloadly/reloadly-sdk-ios/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+### Demo application
+You can find examples at folder Example and run .workspace to test demo application with integrated SDK

 ## Requirements